AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration.md

 **Database**

 The database will be dumped from the legacy data center and restored at Public Cloud (AWS).
 When restarted on the new data center, the application will resume from the exact state it was before shutdown.
-Users won’t see any difference, except that some scheduled tasks will have been delayed.
+Users won't see any difference, except that some scheduled tasks will have been delayed.

 **Email sending IPs**